 PEAKHealth can be downloaded at the Apple iTunes Store or Android/Google Play App Store for free.
 For more information on the PEAKHealth mobile app view this video tour.

 Non-Emergent Medical Transportation (NEMT)

-The Non-Emergent Medical Transportation program (NEMT) is a resource for Medicaid Clients that have no other means of transportation to get to and/or from their Medicaid appointments.
-For details regarding who is eligible for NEMT services and how to access NEMT, please see the attached flyer in English and Spanish.
+The Non-Emergent Medical Transportation program (NEMT) is a resource for Health First Colorado members that have no other means of transportation to get to and/or from their Medicaid appointments.
+For details regarding who is eligible for NEMT services and how to access NEMT, please visit the Health First Colorado NEMT webpage.

 To find a local NEMT provider, please visit hcpf.colorado.gov/nemtlist

 If you need personal vehicle mileage reimbursement, air, train or out-of-state travel, call IntelliRide at 1-855-489-4999 or go to Gointelliride.com/Colorado.

 Colorado Dental Health Care Program for Low-Income Seniors